varshitkhulbe/FILM-FOLIO/README.md

 npm start
 The app will be available at http://localhost:3000.

-📸 Screenshots
-Coming soon! 🚀

 💡 Contributing
 Feel free to fork this repository and submit a pull request!
 Contributions are always welcome.

-📜 License
-This project is licensed under the MIT License.